TobbenTM/TM-ServerMonitor/README.md

 ## Overview

 This is an app written in python using pygame and requests.
 It monitors the servers by pinging and fetching websites.
 It's was meant to be run on my Raspberry Pi and is thus optimized for my setup.
 Only tested with python 2.6 and it will only work in linux as of now.
+The reason for using pygame for this sort of thing is because it is the easiest way to make a custom UI wihtout having a window manager.

 ![What it looks like](http://tobbentm.com/ul/monitor.png "Screenshot of monitor.py")